Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 * **College Scholarship of University of Chinese Academy of Sciences**, at CASIA, by University of Chinese Academy of Sciences, 2023
 * **Huawei AI Education Base Scholarship**, at BUPT, by Ministry of Education of China and Huawei AI Education Base Joint Working Group, 2022
 * **Haohan Scholarship and Grants**, at BUPT, by Beijing Haohan DATA Technology Co., Ltd, 2021
-* **Beijing Municipal Merit Student**, at BUPT, by Beijing Municipal Education Commission, 2023
+* **Beijing Merit Student**, at BUPT, by Beijing Municipal Education Commission, 2023
 * **National First Prize**, China Collegiate Computing Contest-Artificial Intelligence Innovation (team leader), 2022
 * **Meritorious Winner**, Mathematical Contest in Modeling and Interdisciplinary Contest in Modeling, 2022
 * **National Third Prize**, Huawei Information and Communication Technology Competition Nationwide Final (team leader), 2023